Find the complete gazetted holiday list 2026 with dates, days, and significance to plan your year efficiently.

 Guru Nanak Jayanti celebrates the birth of Guru Nanak, the founder of Sikhism.
 Devotees participate in prayers, processions, and community service at Gurudwaras.
 His teachings inspire equality, humility, and devotion to God.

-Christmas on 25th December celebrates the birth of Jesus Christ.
-Families attend church services, decorate homes with Christmas trees, and exchange gifts.
-The festival spreads love, generosity, and the spirit of togetherness.
+Christmas, celebrated on 25th December, marks the birth of Jesus Christ.
+Families gather for church services, adorn homes with Christmas trees, and exchange gifts.
+The festival embodies love, generosity, and the spirit of togetherness.

 Gazetted holidays are mandatory public holidays declared by the government, observed nationwide across government offices, banks, and institutions.
 Restricted holidays are optional, allowing employees to choose from a list.
 While gazetted holidays ensure uniform observance, restricted holidays provide flexibility based on cultural or religious preferences.